BT cabinet by St Michael & All Angels

-We pressed both councils to ensure that the boundary between the two boroughs in Bedford Park is not disfigured by an unnecessary clutter of competing signs.
-As a result, Ealing removed all its overnight parking ban signs, and Hounslow refrained from installing signs on its side (apart from one stray one in Blenheim Road, which we asked to be removed).
-When the Hounslow 20 mph limit comes into force, we hope that Ealing will remove its signs along the boundary.
+Following the introduction of the 20 mph speed limit and overnight lorry-parking ban across both boroughs, we pressed the councils to ensure that the boundary between the two boroughs in Bedford Park was not disfigured by an unnecessary clutter of competing signs.
+As a result, Ealing removed all its overnight parking ban signs, and Hounslow refrained from installing signs on its side.

 New heritage street lighting for Hounslow

 Under their contract with London Borough of Hounslow, Hounslow Highways is replacing the street lighting in the borough.
 Over the summer they produced proposals for replacing the lighting in Bedford Park and other conservation areas.
 The Society had previously commissioned a specialists’ report on the trial heritage lantern, which found that it did not conform to the required standards and was not in keeping with the conservation area.
 With the help of Councillor John Todd we managed to have the decision referred back to the full Cabinet for further consideration.

 Appropriate lights are now being installed although there initially was a problem with incorrect height street lighting columns being installed , which were one metre (20%) higher than the ones they are replacing despite the Council’s assurances that the columns would be the same height.
 Following our contact with the Council, the installation was halted so the columns could be reduced and any new ones matched to the existing column heights.

 Taller streetlights alter the aesthetics of the street, look out of proportion with the houses and affect the balance between the columns and the lantern details.
 Additionally, if the lanterns are too tall they can be lost in the canopy of trees so are ineffective and can also shine directly into front bedrooms.